brodyck/misc/README.md

 - #### [get-up-friendo](https://github.com/brodyck/misc/blob/master/outofdate/get-up-friendo "get-up-friendo") & [get-up-frienderino](https://github.com/brodyck/misc/blob/master/outofdate/get-up-frienderino "get-up-friendorino")
   - Alarm scripts I made for helping with a bi-phasic sleep schedule I had doing night-shifts as a cook
-  - I almost always have a non-sensically hard to read version of scripts
   - First thing I wrote since doing C in college in 2013
   - Don't work anymore because pm-suspend-hybrid isn't used anymore.
 Don't know why they did that.

 - #### [phone-thing](https://github.com/brodyck/misc/blob/master/phone-thing "phone-thing")
   - 2 way audio communication between my server and my laptop that I assigned keyboad shortcuts
   - Wrote to freak out my roommate while I was on vacation
-  - They work, but my server at the time was a laptop and it had over-heated and turned off
   - Didn't get to use it